twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 This actually takes much longer than what we observed in Jython.
 As it turns out, `TextCrunchr3` performs more than one analysis on the input, which amplifies the effect of our payload.

-We are still only at 80 seconds.
+However, we are still only at 80 seconds.
 To increase the runtime, we can double the number of inputs generated to 20000.
 We know quick sort is O( n^2 ) in the worst case.
 We expect the runtime to increase by roughly a factor of 4, from 80 seconds to over 300 seconds.
 Let's generate a larger list with ACsploit and save it as qsort2.txt:

 ```